clusterlink-net/clusterlink/README.md

-# ClusterLink Project
+# ClusterLink

-## Disclaimers and Warnings

-This is an incomplete work in progress, provided in the interest of sharing experience and gathering feedback.
- The code is pre-alpha quality right now.
-This means that it shouldn't be used in production at all.

-## What Is ClusterLink?

-The ClusterLink project simplifies the connection between application services that are located in different domains, networks, and cloud infrastructures.
+ClusterLink simplifies the connection between application services that are located in different domains, networks, and cloud infrastructures.

-For more details, see the document: [ClusterLink extended abstract](docs/ClusteLink.pdf).
+For more details, see our website: [clusterlink.net](https://clusterlink.net/).

+## ClusterLink in a nutshell

 ClusterLink deploys a gateway into each location, facilitating the configuration and access to multi-cloud services.